megnergit/HiveMQ_Test_H1/README.md

 ## Overview

-1. Start HiveMQ in a docker cotainer
+1. Start HiveMQ in a docker container
 2. Test if we can connect to HiveMQ from command line, using mosquitto-client.
-3. Test if we can connect to HiveMQ from HiveMQ client for Java programatically.
+3. Test if we can connect to HiveMQ from HiveMQ client for Java programmatically.

 I used help from ChatGPT to perform following experiment.